 She is an old girl now at the age of 12 years and she was actually one of the first ‘pure white’ reindeer to be born into our herd.
 This is an rare condition within reindeer and it is called Leucism.
 I believe cats can also be leucitic.
 With this condition it does mean that Blondie is completely deaf.
 We have tested this theory many times when we arrive to the herd, very chilled out and relaxed and Blondie is in fact fast asleep.
 Where the other reindeer wake up when they hear us coming Blondie is still flat out asleep and eyes closed.
 Until we wake her up gently, so she doesn’t get a fright.
 Of course in the wild this would be a massive disadvantage as they wouldn’t hear predators coming or even when they are a calf they would hear their mother calling but having got to the age of 12 Blondie has obviously coped well with her deafness and it doesn’t seem to slow her down.
 Other pure white and deaf reindeer have included Lego and Blue who are no longer with us.

 Meadow has no ears… She wasn’t born like this, this happened when she was a calf on the free range with her mother Maisie.
 Sometimes when reindeer fall very ill and maybe we aren’t around to give assistance because the herd are free ranging, this can go one of two ways.
 Their bodies may not be able to cope with the illness in which case they pass away but on the other hand they may be fighters and battle through, even though their body suffers for it.
 In Meadows case she battled through something (we aren’t sure what) and as a result her body stopped the blood circulation to other parts of her body which didn’t necessarily need it.
 The tops of her ears were the first place to be affected and the skin dies and falls off.
 Hooves can also be another part of the body they cast due to lack of blood and the body ‘fixing’ itself.
 As an adult, Meadow has gone on to live a healthy happy life ad this hasn’t affected her at all, infact I would say she is one of our biggest females in the herd.
 Another reindeer who has completely lost the tops of his ears is Celt, a two year old young male.
-Sometimes the don’t lose the whole of the tops of their ears, just the very tip and this is the case with Pony, Wapiti, Jaffa, Gloriana and Tinto.
+Sometimes the don’t lose the whole of the tops of their ears, just the very tip and this is the case with Pony, Wapiti, Jaffa and Gloriana.